-Fescue grass has been adapted to various transition zones of the US but is mainly a cool-season grass.
+Although fescues are cool-season grasses, they're well adapted to many regions of the US.
 Cool-season grasses are adapted to colder winters and do well in daytime temperatures of around 75 degrees.
-Unlike other cool-season grasses, fescue grass does very well in shaded areas, making grass care suitable for these areas.
+Unlike other cool-season grasses, fescue grass does very well in shaded areas, making them suitable for these areas.

-This grass is established from seed and grown in a bunch-type or short variety.
+This grass is established from seed and grows in a bunch-type fashion, meaning it doesn't spread from stolons or rhizomes (except for creeping red fescue, hence the name).
 The best characteristic of fescue grass is that it can stay green year-round, making it attractive to homeowners for residential lawns.

 Fescue grasses share a variety of similar physical characteristics.
 Let’s learn about what differentiates these grasses from one another.